Ujah2023/alx-system_engineering-devops/0x00-shell_basics/README.md

+ls -lan displays current directory contents.

+Long format

+with user and group IDs displayed numerically

-ls -al displays current directory contents, including hidden files (starting with .).
-Use the long format
+And hidden files (starting with .)